authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 {{< confkey type="string" required="situational" >}}

+{{< callout context="caution" title="Important Note" icon="outline/alert-triangle" >}}
-*__Important Note:__ the URL given in this value MUST be resolvable by Authelia and MUST present a certificate signed by a certificate trusted by your environment.
-It is beyond our intentions to support anything other than this.*
+The URL given in this value MUST be resolvable by Authelia and MUST present a certificate signed by a certificate trusted by your environment.
+It is beyond our intentions to support anything other than this.
+{{< /callout >}}

 The fully qualified, `https` scheme, and appropriately signed URI for the JWKs endpoint that implements [RFC7517 Section 5](https://datatracker.ietf.org/doc/html/rfc7517#section-5).This is mutually exclusive with [jwks](#jwks), meaning they must not be configured at the same